KARANMAJILA/Blogify/README.md

-# 📝 Blogify - AI Powered Blog Platform
+# 📝 QuickBLog- AI Powered Blog Platform

 Blogify is a modern, full-featured **AI-powered blog platform** built with the **MERN stack (MongoDB, Express, React, Node.js)**.
 It allows users to create, edit, and manage blogs with the help of AI tools for content generation, grammar correction, SEO optimization, and more.